OCA/social/mail_activity_team/readme/USAGE.md

 To set up new teams:

 1. Go to *Settings / Activate developer mode*
-2. Go to *Settings / Technical / Email / Activity Teams*
+2. Go to *Settings / Technical / Discuss / Activity Teams*
 3. Create a new Team and assign (optionally) the models in which it will be used, and the members of the team.